 Fluoride in Your Drinking Water

-If you live in an area where naturally occurring fluoride levels in drinking water exceed .7 parts per million, you should consider an alternative water source or home water treatments to reduce the risk of fluorosis for young children.
+If you live in an area where naturally occurring fluoride levels in drinking water is high, you should consider an alternative water source or home water treatments to reduce the risk of fluorosis for young children.

 All in all, fluoride is safe when used as directed and has major benefits for your child's dental health.
 Don't worry, while some parts of teaching proper oral care aren't easy, making sure your kids get the right amount of fluoride is pretty simple.
 If you have questions, your dentist, paediatrician or family doctor can help you determine the proper amount of fluoride for your child.